 When you install an MCS server cluster, all configuration changes take place through the cluster's primary server.
-Data, such as session configurations and event logs, is dynamically replicated across all servers in the cluster, either every ten minutes or when data is changed through the primary server, ensuring that all active servers have access to the latest data.
+Data, such as applications and event logs, is dynamically replicated across all servers in the cluster, either every ten minutes or when data is changed through the primary server, ensuring that all active servers have access to the latest data.

 When a change is made through the primary server, MCS notifies all other servers to start replication.
 This replication occurs after a one minute delay so that multiple changes can be replicated at the same time.
 This optimizes replication, but it also means that the servers can be out of sync for 60 seconds or longer while the replication process completes.